rmarting/scale-amq-with-interconnect/README.md

 These blocks will define the links to send messages to the brokers from the router:

 	autoLink {
 		addr: SampleQueue
 		connection: amq7.master.rhel7jboss01
 		dir: out
 	}

 	autoLink {
 		addr: SampleQueue
 		connection: amq7.master.rhel7jboss02
 		dir: out
 	}

 	autoLink {
 		addr: SampleQueue
 		connection: amq7.master.rhel7jboss03
 		dir: out
 	}

 These blocks will define the links to receive messages from the brokers into the router:

 	autoLink {
 		addr: SampleQueue
 		connection: amq7.master.rhel7jboss01
 		dir: in
 	}

 	autoLink {
 		addr: SampleQueue
 		connection: amq7.master.rhel7jboss02
 		dir: in
 	}

 	autoLink {
 		addr: SampleQueue
 		connection: amq7.master.rhel7jboss03
 		dir: in
 	}

 **NOTE**: Documented only one queue.
 To test all cases you should add the other queues (HelloWorld, RequestQueue)

-## Producers Router
+## Producer Router

-This router will manage the incoming messages from producers to aggregator router.
+This router will manage the incoming messages from producers to Aggregator Router.

 General Router definition:

 	router {
 		mode: interior
-	    id: Router.Producers
+		id: Router.Producer
 	}

-* **Listeners**: It will be three listeners defined to manage the different client connections:
+**Listeners**: It will be two listeners defined to manage the different client connections:

 * General listener for clients
 * Inter-Router listener for other routers
-* General listener to attend connections from Hawtio console.

 	# Listener for Clients
 	listener {
 		host: 0.0.0.0
 		port: 5772
 		authenticatePeer: no
 		saslMechanisms: ANONYMOUS
 	}

 	# Listener for Inter-Router connections
 	listener {
 		host: 0.0.0.0
 		port: 5773
 		authenticatePeer: no
 		role: inter-router
 	}

-	# Listener for AMQ Console
-	listener {
-	    name: amq-console
-	    role: normal
-	    host: 0.0.0.0
-	    port: 5673
-	    http: yes
-	}

-* **Connectors**: This section will define the connectors for the Aggregator router.
+**Connectors**: This section will define the connectors for the Aggregator router.

 	connector {
 		name: Router.Aggregator
 		host: rhel7jboss02
 		port: 5773
 		role: inter-router
 	}

-* **Addresses**: This sample will define an address for SampleQueue to distribute the messages between the differente routers in the network.
+**Addresses**: This sample will define an address for SampleQueue to distribute the messages between the differente routers in the network.

 	address {
 		prefix: SampleQueue
 		distribution: closest
 	}

 This address define a route pattern based in closest method.
 This method determines the shortest path based on the topology cost to reach each of the consumers.

 **NOTE**: Documented only one queue.
 To test all cases you should add the other queues (HelloWorld, RequestQueue)

-## Consumers Router
+## Consumer Router

-This router will manage the outgoing messages from aggregator router to the consumers router.
+This router will manage the outgoing messages from Aggregator Router to the Consumer Router.

 General Router definition:

 	router {
 		mode: interior
-	    id: Router.Consumers
+		id: Router.Consumer
 	}

-* **Listeners**: It will be three listeners defined to manage the different client connections:
+**Listeners**: It will be two listeners defined to manage the different client connections:

 * General listener for clients
 * Inter-Router listener for other routers
-* General listener to attend connections from Hawtio console.

 	# Listener for Clients
 	listener {
 		host: 0.0.0.0
 		port: 5772
-	    # port: amqp
 		authenticatePeer: no
 		saslMechanisms: ANONYMOUS
 	}

 	# Listener for Inter-Router connections
 	listener {
 		host: 0.0.0.0
 		port: 5773
 		authenticatePeer: no
 		role: inter-router
 	}

-	# Listener for AMQ Console
-	listener {
-	    name: amq-console
-	    role: normal
-	    host: 0.0.0.0
-	    port: 5673
-	    http: yes
-	}

-* **Connectors**: This section will define the connectors for the Aggregator router.
+**Connectors**: This section will define the connectors to the Aggregator Router.

 	connector {
 		name: Router.Aggregator
 		host: rhel7jboss02
 		port: 5773
 		role: inter-router
 	}

-* **Addresses**: This sample will define an address for SampleQueue to distribute the messages between the different routers in the network.
+**Addresses**: This sample will define an address for SampleQueue to distribute the messages between the different routers in the network.

 	address {
 		prefix: SampleQueue
 		waypoint: yes
 	}

 **NOTE**: Documented only one queue.
 To test all cases you should add the other queues (HelloWorld, RequestQueue)